This post may contain affiliate links. Read my disclosure.

 These cute chocolate tarts are deliciously rich and creamy, and made with just 5 healthy ingredients.
 Vegan, gluten-free, and so easy to make!

 Don’t you just love chocolate?
-There is always a soft spot in my heart room in my tummy for a slab of the good stuff.
+There is always room in my tummy for a slab of the good stuff.
 Yes, a slab – I believe the phrase ‘go big or go home’ applies here.
 These vegan chocolate tarts most definitely satisfy my chocolatey cravings.
 And before you health-conscious folks shimmy on out of here (hopefully along with that shameful country dialect) I’ll have you know that these here tarts are vegan, gluten-free, and ain’t made with nothin’ but 5 healthy ingredients.
 (Oh dear – I can’t seem to stop)

 Let us breakdown what’s in these tarts – a tart dissection, if you please: